Public Labyrinths In Illinois

 35′ Brick & Grass Cretan 60′ Brick & Grass Man in the Maze 36′ Stone & Grass Roman

 Note: Relax4Life is a fragrance-free environment.
 We ask that you refrain from wearing on your clothes or person any fragrances.
 We thank you for your consideration.
-Besides the outdoor walking labyrinths, there is a small labyrinth gift area inside the Center where you can browse our unique wood finger labyrinth designs and other labyrinth-related gift items.
+Besides the outdoor walking labyrinths, there is a small labyrinth gift area inside the Center where you can browse our unique wood and plastic finger labyrinth designs, labyrinth throw and other labyrinth-related gift items.

 26402 N. Edgemond Lane, Barrington, IL 60010